Spatio-temporal, multi-field deep learning of shock propagation in meso-structured media: Governing Equations and Physical Modeling

 \section{Governing Equations and Physical Modeling}

-The dynamics of shock propagation in porous media are governed by the fundamental conservation laws of mass, momentum, and energy.
-These equations describe the behavior of compressible fluids and are numerically solved in this study using the LLNL's MARBL hydrocode.
+The dynamics of shock propagation in porous media and architected lattice materials are governed by the fundamental conservation laws of mass, momentum, and energy.
+These equations describe the behavior of compressible fluids and are numerically solved in this study using LLNL's MARBL hydrocode.
 The governing equations are expressed as:

 Here, $\rho$ is the density, $\mathbf{u}$ is the velocity vector, $p$ is the pressure, $\mathbf{I}$ is the identity tensor, and $E$ is the total energy per unit volume, given by: